 There are high-flow reverse osmosis systems available that require fairly complicated installations to use for a shower.
 You would need a tank, pump, and most likely a professional plumber to ensure the installation is in working order.
 There are also activated alumina whole house filters with mixed feedback.
 Click Here #ad for one of the more reliable options currently available at Amazon.

 This is the most important question to ask before you buy because Aquabliss shower filters don't remove chloramine.

 Each year, your local water provider must provide an annual drinking water quality report or Consumer Confidence Report (CCR) to the EPA.
 The best way to find your report is to navigate to the EPA CCR page and follow the instructions to locate your provider's report.
 The EPA makes it easy by providing a clickable map.

-The bottom line is if you’re dealing with chloramine, the Aquabliss filter is not a good fit without chloramine pre-filtration.
-Click Here for a two-stage whole house water filtration system by Home Master that’s an excellent and affordable option for removing up to 95% of chloramine.
+The bottom line is if you're dealing with chloramine, the Aquabliss filter is not a good fit without chloramine pre-filtration.
+Click Here #ad for a two-stage whole house water filtration system at Amazon by Home Master that's an excellent option for removing up to 95% of chloramine.